imbue-ai/untitled-ai.github.io/_posts/2020-08-24-understanding-self-supervised-contrastive-learning.md

 | Random             | —                   | —                   | —             | None        | 28.8        |

 To summarize the findings so far: in the absence of a contrastive loss function, the success of BYOL training hinges on something about a single batch normalization layer related to the activations from other inputs in the mini-batch.

+[^performance]: Linear evaluation accuracy on half of the STL10 test set, using the other half of the test set as training.
+We calculate the embeddings for the whole test set after each epoch and use an `sklearn` linear classifier to fit the data and calculate the accuracy.

 ### Why batch normalization is critical in BYOL: mode collapse